-The Cane Corso is a fierce, yet calm mastiff-type breed that ranks high among all the top guard dogs.
-They’re durable, strong and confident dogs – all qualities that appeal to many families.
-But as a parent with kids, there are things to consider with a Cane Corso.
+The Cane Corso is a fierce, yet surprisingly calm mastiff-type breed that ranks high among all top guard dogs.
+They’re durable, strong and confident dogs.
+But as a parent with kids, you may wonder if these big dogs will get along with kids.

-So, are Cane Corsos good with kids?
-The Cane Corso is an excellent family dog for homes with older kids.
-Bred with a reserved and calm temperament, Cane Corsos have the patience to deal with respectful children when properly trained.
-But because of the sheer size of the Corso, they’re not suited for smaller kids and infants.
+The Cane Corso is a great family dog for homes with older kids.
+Because they were bred with a calm and reserve temperament, the Cane Corso has the patience to handle the rough play of kids when properly trained.
+However, due to of the sheer size and strength of the dog, they can inadvertently hurt smaller kids and infants.

 RECOMMENDED: 50 Best Dogs For Kids

 Despite their fearsome looks, the Cane Corso has one of the best temperaments in the canine kingdom.
-Don’t just take our word for it.
+But don’t just take our word for it.
 According to the American Temperament Test Society, the Cane Corso scored an 88.1% pass rate on the temperament test.